Paramathic/stoicc/README.md

 - `MLIR_ENABLE_TIMING` dumps the timing information for each MLIR pass.
 - `LLVM_ENABLE_TIMING` dumps the timing information for each LLVM pass.

-# Changelog

-Version 2.0 is out!
-New features include:
-- Many, many bug fixes
-- Performance improvements
-- Backend rewritten to use MLIR
-- Support for kernels that contain back-to-back matmuls (e.g., flash attention)

-# Contributing

-Community contributions are more than welcome, whether it be to fix bugs or to add new features at [github](https://github.com/triton-lang/triton/).
-For more detailed instructions, please visit our [contributor's guide](CONTRIBUTING.md).

-# Compatibility

-Supported Platforms:
-  * Linux

-Supported Hardware:
-  * NVIDIA GPUs (Compute Capability 7.0+)
-  * AMD GPUs (ROCm 5.2+)
-  * Under development: CPUs